GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-postgres.md

 ### Specifying IP Types

-The `ipTypes` argument can be used to specify a comma delimited list of preferred IP types for connecting to a Cloud SQL instance.
-The argument `ipTypes=PRIVATE` will force the SocketFactory to connect with an instance's associated private IP.
-Default value is `PUBLIC,PRIVATE`.
+"The `ipTypes` argument is used to specify a preferred order of IP types used to connect via a comma delimited list.
+For example, `ipTypes=PUBLIC,PRIVATE` will use the instance's Public IP if it exists, otherwise private.
+The value `ipTypes=PRIVATE` will force the Cloud SQL instance to connect via it's private IP.
+If not specified, the default used is `ipTypes=PUBLIC,PRIVATE`.
+For more info on connecting using a private IP address, see [Requirements for Private IP](https://cloud.google.com/sql/docs/mysql/private-ip#requirements_for_private_ip).

 ### Connection via Unix Sockets